CartoDB/carto-vl-training/training-v2/08-animation.md

     ![animation-categories](images/training-v2-08-animation-categories.gif)

-    Check [this section of our guides](https://carto.com/developers/carto-vl/guides/animated-visualizations/#style-and-configure-the-animation) for more details about animation styling.
+    Check [this section of our guides](https://carto.com/developers/carto-vl/guides/animated-visualizations/#style-and-configure-the-animation) for more details about the animation expression and it's options.

 ### Control Your Animation

 Let's add animation controls, so our map viewers can play or pause the animation.
+The control elements and their functionality are also explained [here](https://carto.com/developers/carto-vl/guides/animated-visualizations/#animation-controls).

 5. We will use the HTML elements below to create an overlay that contains buttons and a slider.
 Add this code block underneath `<div id="map"></div>`: